Sisak concentration camp: Axis invasion of Yugoslavia

 Intending to secure his southern flank for the impending attack on the Soviet Union, German dictator Adolf Hitler began placing heavy pressure on Yugoslavia to join the Axis.
 On 25 March 1941, after some delay, the Royal Yugoslav Government signed the Pact.
 Two days later, a group of pro-Western, Serbian nationalist Royal Yugoslav Air Force officers deposed the country's regent, Prince Paul, in a bloodless coup d'état.
-They placed his teenage nephew Peter on the throne and brought to power an ostensible government of national unity led by the head of the Royal Yugoslav Air Force, General Dušan Simović.
+They declared his teenage nephew Peter of age to assume his royal duties, and brought to power an ostensible government of national unity led by the head of the Royal Yugoslav Air Force, General Dušan Simović.
 The coup enraged Hitler, who wished to irrevocably dismantle Yugoslavia, which he dubbed a "Versailles construct".
 He immediately ordered the country's invasion, which commenced on 6 April.

-Creation of the NDH
+Creation of the Independent State of Croatia

 Yugoslavia was quickly overwhelmed by the combined strength of the Axis powers and surrendered in less than two weeks.
 The government and royal family went into exile, and the country was occupied and dismembered by its neighbours.
 Serbia was reduced to its pre-Balkan War borders and directly occupied by Germany.
 Serb-inhabited territories west of the Drina River were incorporated into the Axis puppet state known as the Independent State of Croatia (Nezavisna država Hrvatska; NDH), which included most of modern-day Croatia, all of modern-day Bosnia and Herzegovina, and parts of modern-day Serbia.
 The establishment of the NDH was announced over the radio by Slavko Kvaternik, a former Austro-Hungarian Army officer who had been in contact with Croatian nationalists abroad, on 10 April.